New public management: Alternatives

 Post-NPM, many countries explored digital era governance (DEG).
 Dunleavy believes this new way of governance should be heavily centered upon information and technology.
 Technology will help re-integrate with digitalization changes.
-Digital Era Governance provides a unique opportunity for self-sustainability; however, there are various factors that will determine whether or not DEG can be implemented successfully.
+Digital era governance provides a unique opportunity for self-sustainability; however, there are various factors that will determine whether or not DEG can be implemented successfully.
 When countries have proper technology, NPM simply cannot compete very well with DEG.
 DEG does an excellent job of making services more accurate, prompt and remove most barriers and conflicts.
 DEG also can improve the service quality and provide local access to outsourcers.

 AM Omar (2020) challenged DEG by integrating the governance approach with social media technology.
 The work on Brunei's Information Department titled "Digital Era Governance and Social Media: The Case of Information Department Brunei.
 In Employing Recent Technologies for Improved Digital Governance" works to provide the theoretical and practical basis to substantiate the claim.
 The work concludes that digital dividends can be secured through the effective application of Social Media in the governance process.

 The New Public Service (NPS) is a newly developed theory for 21st-century citizen-focused public administration.
 This work directly challenges the clientelism and rationalist paradigm of the New Public Management.
 NPS focuses on democratic governance and re-imagining the accountability of public administrators toward citizens.
 NPS posits that administrators should be a broker between citizens and their government, focusing on citizen engagement in political and administrative issues.

-Comparisons to New Public Administration
+Comparisons to new public administration

-New Public Management is often mistakenly compared to New Public Administration.
-The New Public Administration movement was one established in the USA during the late 1960s and early 1970s.
+New public management is often mistakenly compared to new public administration.
+The new public administration movement was one established in the US during the late 1960s and early 1970s.
 Though there may be some common features, the central themes of the two movements are different.
-The main thrust of the New Public Administration movement was to bring academic public administration into line with an anti-hierarchical egalitarian movement that was influential in US university campuses and among public sector workers.
-By contrast, the emphasis of the New Public Management movement a decade or so later was firmly managerial normative in that it stressed the difference that management could and should make in the quality and efficiency of public services.
-It focuses on public service production functions and operational issues contrasted with the focus on public accountability, 'model employer' public service values, 'due process,' and what happens inside public organizations in conventional public administration.
+The main thrust of the new public administration movement was to bring academic public administration into line with an anti-hierarchical egalitarian movement that was influential in US university campuses and among public sector workers.
+By contrast, the emphasis of the new public management movement a decade or so later was firmly managerial normative in that it stressed the difference that management could and should make in the quality and efficiency of public services.
+It focuses on public service production functions and operational issues contrasted with the focus on public accountability, 'model employer' public service values, 'due process', and what happens inside public organizations in conventional public administration.

 The table below gives a side-by-side comparison of the two systems' core aspects/characteristics.